The Philippines has recognized depression as a severe health condition. But to this day, there are still widespread misconceptions about depression.

 It is essential to understand that the treatment plans may be long-term, depending on the gravity of the condition.
 The period a person will undergo medication will depend on how well the patient can manage the symptoms and its stressors.

-In other cases, it may be strictly beneficial to take anti-depressants in combination with therapy.
+In other cases, it may be strictly beneficial to take anti-depressants in combination with behavioral therapy/psychotherapy, or simply counseling.
 Either way, there is no evidence to support the argument that for the rest of your life, you will need medicine.

 In addition to the treatment plans, the availability of a reliable support system, their willingness to help, and become part of the solution will be essential to recovering.